Britain's Next Top Model series 2: Week 3

 The girls went to 20th Century Theater to learn cheesecake pin-up and dancing from Britain's own 'Queen of Burlesque' Immodesty Blaize where they have to learn seductive moves.
 Amber in particular struggles in the challenge.
 Later at the house, they have a cocktail party to relax, and the girls host their own 'Oscar Night'.

 The girls head to a manor for a perfume commercial set from casting director Beth Charkham.
 They have to go underwater in the pool along with male model and recite the perfume's tagline in French: "Alors, est-ce que tu m'aimes?" ("So do you love me?").
 Tamar feels that her first commercial is very difficult.
 Georgina and Amber had to face their fear of deep water.
 Amber and Lucy received harsh criticism for their commercials but Abigail won the challenge.
-Abigail picks Samantha, Sophia and Georgina for their prize – an evening outfit for dinner in a top London restaurant.
+Abbey picks Samantha, Sophia and Georgina for their prize – an evening outfit for dinner in a top London restaurant.
 After, they proceed to a club for a dance, along with two male models.
 Tensions rise between Lianna and Asha about their efforts in the competition.

 The next day, they met Hilary for facing a burlesque photo shoot theme.
 At the elimination panel, Abigail was told that she had the best picture of the week, Lianna's improvement in both shoot and personality was commended and so as Lucy's good photo shoot which Blaize said she look like a "beautiful China Doll".
 Asha's commercial got a laugh for her side mouth kiss with the male model, but Jonathan told her that her pose was undignified and unfeminine.
 She found herself in the bottom two along with Amber.
 Amber's beauty didn't come through in her pictures but she was given another chance, and Asha was eliminated.